 For an account of active listening, this recent article offers a useful overview.

-Here, Clare Harding, one of the newly trained active listeners in the Cancersupport 06 group, shares her experience of the training.
+Here, Clare Harding, one of our recently trained active listeners in the Cancersupport 06 group, shares her experience of the training.

 Why I wanted to become an active listener.